11 Neck Exercises and Tips to Prevent Pain and Stiffness

 – Next, place your fingers of both hands on either side of your spine at the base of your skull.
 Slide them out to the side about an inch (you should feel them fall into a trough as you drop off the muscle).
 Press deeply here and hold for 30 seconds.

-no reason to still be cradling your phone between your ear and shoulder, which can put a serious kink in your neck.
-Invest in a headset if you use a landline phone or pick up some earphones with a microphone for your cell.
-Unless you want to be know as the person who uses speakerphone at the office (hint: you don’t).
+There’s no reason to still be cradling your phone between your ear and shoulder, which can put a serious kink in your neck.
+Invest in a headset if you use a landline phone, or pick up a Bluetooth earpiece or microphone-enabled earphones for your cell, unless you want to be known as the person who uses speakerphone at the office (hint: you don’t).

-All that stretching is great for your body and mind, but some poses require you to turn your neck or lift your head to extreme degrees, which can trigger pain and even (in rare cases) increase your risk of stroke.
+All of that stretching is great for your body and mind, but some poses require you to turn your neck or lift your head to extreme degrees, which can trigger pain.
 Always wait until you’re adequately warmed up before moving into any extreme ranges of motion.
 If a pose hurts or feels challenging for your neck, ease off.
-Nobody will kick you out of class if you don’t look up at the ceiling in trikonasana (or triangle pose, see the neck angle).
-See yoga pose above.
+Nobody will kick you out of class if you don’t look up at the ceiling in triangle pose (especially if you’re doing Beachbody Yoga Studio at home by yourself).

-Sometimes a massage is worth it: A study in the Clinical Journal of Pain showed that almost 80 percent of people with chronic neck pain who tried craniosacral therapy, a type of manual therapy that focuses primarily on the head and spine, saw a 50 percent reduction in neck pain after eight weeks.
+Sometimes a massage is worth it: A study in the Clinical Journal of Pain showed that almost 80 percent of people with chronic neck pain who tried craniosacral therapy — a type of manual therapy that focuses primarily on the head and spine— saw a 50 percent reduction in neck pain after 8 weeks.